-The Good Jobs Campaign was launched in East London in July 2015 to address a growing skills gap and the barriers to social mobility faced by young people.
+The Good Jobs Campaign was launch in East London in July 2015 to address a growing skills gap and the barriers to social mobility faced by young people.
 Employers have become increasingly unwilling to hire and train young people over time.
 As a result, many spend years moving in and out of insecure and low paid jobs before finding stable work.
 The lack of decent training or progression opportunities is most pronounced for young people from schools and communities without the connections to support access to higher skilled jobs.

-Citizens UK’s Good Jobs Campaign tackles these problems by working with schools and colleges in disadvantaged communities and employers in high skill sectors to create new high quality training pathways into good jobs for young people.
+Citizens UK’s Good Jobs Campaign tackles these problems by working with schools and colleges in disadvantaged communities and employers in high skill sectors to create new high-quality training pathways into good jobs for young people.

 - Raising awareness of the issues young people face in the labour market